 To encourage more poetic/visual contributions, below are some poems each with pictures added.
-(The two with links published in The Criterion: An International Journal in English and the others under consideration by the Journal.)
+The three with links were published in The Criterion: An International Journal in English.

 We ask for your poems with complimenting pictures (especially one that will look cool on the home page!).

 Her husband who she left for her lover who she left

 To be alone in her dreams.

 The one where her father builds a shinto shrine

 Telling her, doesn’t she know he is dying?